ICE-V-Wireless/ICE-V-Wireless/Firmware/README.md

-# Firmware
+# Firmware Version 0.2
-This directory contains the ESP32 C3 firmware for the ESP32C3 FPGA board.
-The default firmware supports power-on initialization of the ICE40UP5k FPGA as well as wireless programming of the FPGA, SPI access after configuration, PSRAM access and battery voltage monitoring.
+This directory contains the ESP32 C3 firmware for the ICE-V-Wireless board.
+The default firmware supports power-on initialization of the ICE40UP5k FPGA, as well as USB Serial and WiFi programming of the FPGA, SPI access after configuration, PSRAM access and battery voltage monitoring.
+Additionally, the WiFi credentials can be set via USB Serial.

 ## Prerequisites